 '''

+gc3libs.testing.helpers.example_cfg_dict()

+Write a GC3Pie configuration into a Python dictionary.

 gc3libs.testing.helpers.temporary_config(cfgtext=None)

 Return a GC3Pie Configuration object.

 '''

 Optional argument cfgtext holds the contents of the configuration file to use.
 If not given, a default one will be used.